 Loos House history

-When tailors Goldman und Salatsch got Albert Loos to design their new premises in the early 1900s, let’s hope they believed that any publicity was good publicity.
+When tailors Goldman und Salatsch got Adolf Loos to design their new premises in the early 1900s, let’s hope they believed that any publicity was good publicity.

 As a pioneer of modern architecture, Loos chose to give the new building a more functional, plainer look than was common in a Vienna dominated by historicism and the aesthetics of the local brand of Art Nouveau (Jugendstil).